 Wintry Mix Today could bring Rain, Sleet & Accumulating Snow

-Quad Cities, IA/IL (KWQC) -- ***FIRST ALERT DAY from 7 AM until 5 PM for a wintry mix***
+Quad Cities, IA/IL (KWQC) -- ***FIRST ALERT DAY now until 5 PM for a snow and/or a wintry mix***

-Get ready for some wet winter weather today, starting out with snow or a wintry mix of snow, sleet and freezing rain, changing to all rain by late morning/early afternoon.
-Accumulations will be light to moderate, ranging from 1″ to as much as 3″ mainly north.
-That snow or mix could produce some slippery spots for the morning commute.
-The rain will exit by early evening, with colder air sweeping in overnight.
-The last few days of the year will be chilly and mainly dry, with highs in the 20′s and 30′s and lows in the teens.
-Our next chance for snow will be Wednesday afternoon, and then New Year’s Day.
+Many of us started the day with areas of light to moderate snow, making for a very slick morning commute.
+That snow is now becoming mixed with rain, sleet and freezing rain, before changing to all rain this afternoon.
+Freezing fog could also be a possibility.
+We are still on track to see accumulations ranging from 1″ to as much as 3″+, mainly along and north of Interstate 80.

+Accumulations of snow or areas of ice could make for some slippery roads during the evening commute as well.
+The rain will exit by early evening, with colder air sweeping in overnight (this could cause a refreeze).
+A WINTER WEATHER ADVISORY remains in effect until 6 PM for much of the TV6 viewing area.

+The last few days of the year will be chilly and fairly quiet, with highs in the 20′s and 30′s and lows in the teens.
+Our next chance for snow will be Wednesday afternoon, and a wintry mix possible for New Year’s Day.

 TONIGHT: Mostly cloudy and colder overnight.
 Low: 23°.
 Wind: Bec.
 W 10-15 mph.